 As with any investment, there are advantages and disadvantages.

-The most obvious advantage of investing in equity shares is that it allows you to invest your money in a company.
+The equity shares allows you to invest your money in a company.
 This means that if the company does well, the value of your investment will increase over time as well.
 The disadvantage is that there’s no guarantee that this will happen—and if it doesn’t happen, then your loss will be proportionally greater than if you had invested elsewhere (such as real estate).

 Another benefit of investing in equity shares is that they tend to have higher returns than other types of investments like bonds and cash equivalents (money market funds).
-Again, these returns aren’t guaranteed, and you will need to monitor the stock market pretty regularly to understand the state of your investments.
+To understand the state of your investments, you must monitor the stock market regularly since the returns are not guaranteed.

 Should you be investing in Equity Shares?